Position Statements

 - Over-the-Counter Medication.
 This Position Statement is not intended to prevent licensees from suggesting over-the-counter medications or other non-prescriptive modalities for themselves or family members, as a lay person might.

-The Board expects licensees to maintain an appropriate medical record documenting any care that is given.
+The Board expects licensees to maintain appropriate medical record documentation for any care that is rendered.
 It is also prudent for the licensee to provide a copy of the medical record to the patient’s provider.

-Licensees who inappropriately treat themselves, their family members, or others with whom they have a significant emotional relationship should be aware that they may be subject to disciplinary action by the Board.
+Licensees who inappropriately treat themselves, their family members, or others with whom they have a significant emotional relationship should be aware that they may be subject to investigation and disciplinary action by the Board.